vsrinivas/fuchsia/garnet/bin/recovery_netstack/DESIGN.md

 A special case of these requirements is post-body padding.
 For packet formats with minimum body size requirements, upper layers will provide extra buffer bytes beyond the end of the body.
-These bytes are outside of the range used by the `BufferAndRange` to indicate the body to be encapsulated, but are allocated.
+In the `BufferMut` used to store packets during serialization, these padding bytes are in the "suffix" just following the buffer's body.

-The logic for adding padding is provided by `EncapsulatingSerializationRequest`, described in the *Prefix, Suffix, and Padding* section above.
-`EncapsulatingSerializationRequest` ensures that these padding bytes are zeroed.
+The logic for adding padding is provided by `EncapsulatingSerializer`, described in the *Prefix, Suffix, and Padding* section above. `EncapsulatingSerializer` ensures that these padding bytes are zeroed.

 *See also: the `_zeroed` constructors of the `zerocopy::LayoutVerified` type*